UHDbits/M73-Tiny-OpenCore/README.md

   ## Directions

   **Follow the steps below by going to the links and following the directions listed.
 If a step is labeled with a &#42;, that means it's optional, but extremely recommended.
-If the step labeled has &#42;&#42;, that means it's optional and not required.**
+If a step is labeled with &#42;&#42;, that means it's optional and not required.**

   | Step # | Link/Directions |
   | :-: | :-: |